-Welcome to Public Undress, which is pretty much what it sounds like: undressing things that usually make us cringe.
-Most of what you'll find here is written memoir-style, with naked musings on being bipolar, being awkward, learning to meditate, getting in my own way, being a kid in Alaska, traveling the world, and still having imaginary friends way past their expiration date.
-You'll find humor, tragedy, poetry, self-pity, self-awareness and more humor.
-And samples from my memoir, coming soon!
+Welcome to Public Undress, which is what it sounds like: undressing things that usually make us cringe.
+You'll find it all here: naked musings on being bipolar, writing a memoir, having sex in weird places, getting in my own way, traveling the world, and still having imaginary friends way past their expiration date.

 The Lazarus Fish